 In fact, I fielded a few messages from people asking what I’d been smoking when I’d come to the conclusion that social media could be used as a weapon of war (for the record – I don’t smoke!)

-But despite the criticism of my logic – I remained undeterred.
+But despite the criticism – I remained undeterred.

 NATO – contacting me?
 Asking me to provide training to them?